-At the moment, I am working on the UK Live Music Census, the first ever national music census in the world to map live music activity across a whole country.
-The project is led by Dr Matt Brennan at the University of Edinburgh, with Professor Martin Cloonan at the University of Glasgow and Dr Adam Behr at the Newcastle University.
-It is funded by the Arts and Humanities Research Council and follows on from our work on the Edinburgh Live Music Census in 2015.
+I have just finished working on the pioneering Arts and Humanities Research Council-funded (AHRC) UK Live Music Census, the first ever national music census in the world to map live music activity across a whole country.
+The project was based at the University of Edinburgh and we published our findings in February 2018.

-Between November 2015 and 2016 I worked on a brilliant project about the impact of festivals at the University of East Anglia with Professor George McKay, in collaboration with the EFG London Jazz Festival – I feel so lucky to be able to spend a year thinking about festivals!
+Between November 2015 and 2016 I worked on a brilliant AHRC-funded project about the Impact of Festivals at the University of East Anglia which also meant that I got to write the history of the London Jazz Festival to celebrate its 25th anniversary in 2017.

-To read my blog posts from the Impact of Festivals project, click here.
+To read about my love of trees and conservation, click here.